javitocor/Etch-A-Sketch--JS/README.md

 ## Instrucions to Play

-- CLick 'Start' button, and introduce the grid size.
+- Click 'Start' button, and introduce the grid size.
 - Choose color.
 - In the board, the user can draw something by dragging the mouse.
 - Press a key to stop painting and press the space bar to paint again.